nik-lmao/hackclub-arcade/Blender/README.md

-# ⚙️ | Blender Library
+# 🛠️ | Blender Projects and Stuff

-This projects contains a few blender projects.
+A collection of various Blender projects, showcasing different models, designs, and techniques.
+This repository includes multiple Blender files for you to explore and use in your own projects.

+## ⚙️ | Installation

+1. Clone the repository.
+2. Open the Blender files in this repository using Blender to view the projects.

-## ✉️ | Questions
+## 💌 | Contact

-If you have any questions you can contact me on Discord: @nikitafrfr
+If you have any questions, you can contact me on Discord: @nikitafrfr.

 If you came here from the Hackclub Slack, you can just contact me there :)